Cedardale-HOA/cedardalehoa/README.md

 Code for the cedardalehoa.com website

 To-do:
-- Resize all images and add size attribute + alt tags
+- Resize hero image
-- Update resource links, event data, and facebook link
+- Update resource and events
 - Write new about us text
-- Maybe add a small tree icon in the logo image